rikakoono/predicting_recipe_popularity/README.md

 Examining a few sample recipes, there may be an issue with scaling.
 Therefore, we will treat "unrealistic" nutritional values as errors or outliers that may skew the general population, and cut out extreme recipes that exceed 1000% in daily value for any of the nutritional values.

-The dataset that will be used through this project is as follows:
+The dataset that will be used for hypothesis testing is as follows:

 `nutrition_reviews.head()`